 - Crochet Tweed Under Wraps Poncho Pattern + Tutorial

 - Crochet Wrapped in Waves Blanket Shawl Pattern

 You will need the following to create my scarf:

 - 8 mm or Size L Crochet Hook

 - 4 Balls of Bernat Softee Chunky

 - Darning Needle to Weave in Ends when complete.

 This type of stitch works in multiples of 4+2.
 So this means if you crochet the chain in groups of 4, at the end of the chain you add 2 additional chains.

 There are 57 groups of 4 plus 2 additional chains at the end.
-Starting chain is therefore 230.
-There is only 8 rows in the entire scarf.
-It will crochet up really quickly as it’s chunky yarn and large hook.
+The starting chain is therefore 230.
+There are only 8 rows in the entire scarf.
+It will crochet up really quickly as it’s chunky yarn and a large hook.

 - Row 2: Ch 1, [(sc, ch 2, 4 dc) in next sc (cluster made), sk next 3 sc] until you get to the end, sc in last sc, turn,